 - Self-efficacy theory - nurses use this concept to guide their efforts in supporting positive change, enabling clients to understand why particular actions are important and to develop the confidence necessary to achieve these.

 Family nurses also use specific approaches derived from the world of motivational interviewing, focusing on enhancing a young parent’s motivation to change.
-Family nurses listen, guide and advise using these skills to support parents to make positive changes for themselves and their baby.
+Family nurses listen, guide and advise using these skills to support parents in making positive changes for themselves and their baby.

 FNP is a licensed programme

-One way of looking at this is to think about the comparison with prescription drugs - these are licensed to be used to treat specific medical conditions, to be given to a particular group of patients at a prescribed dose.
-In FNP, families benefit most when the programme starts early in pregnancy, where the number of visits and content delivered is as set out in programme model and where the clinical methods and approaches of FNP are used well.
+The FNP programme is licensed to be used to treat specific conditions, and is given to a particular client at a prescribed dose.
+In the case of FNP, families benefit most when the programme starts early in pregnancy, where the number of visits and content delivered follows those set out in programme model and where FNP clinical methods and approaches are used appropriately.